Article written by Elisa

 This article may contain compensated links.
 Please read disclaimer for more info.

-2 days in Marseille itinerary.
-What to see in Marseille in 2 days.
+What to See in Marseille in 2 Days?

 Despite its varicolored reputation, often polluted by stories of crime and corruption, Marseille is one of France’s most endearing cities and the most exotic.
-Marseille is rough, loud, proud, and rebellious but also unique and above all Mediterranean.
+Marseille is rough, loud, proud, and rebellious, but also unique and – above all – Mediterranean.

+Marseille in Southern France is the capital of the region Provence-Alpes-Côte d’Azur.
+It is France’s second-largest city and also the oldest (founded in 600 BC).
 Since it was nominated the European City of Culture in 2013, the city has undergone a renaissance of all kinds, and it shows up more beautiful than ever: the famous Old Port was renovated, and one of the most exciting museums in Europe (the MuCEM) opened its doors.

 Don’t expect, however, the postcard-perfect scenes found all over Provence.
 This is the “independent republic of Marseille,” with its culture, particular accent, and strong identity.